learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 ### Categorical Data Stored as Integers

-A common issue we usually check for at this stage is numeric columns that have accidentally been encoded as strings.
-However, in this dataset, we'll notice that although the `Store` and `Dept` columns are both contain integer values, we can intuit that these are meant to be read as categorical data.
-We'll want to convert these columns to strings, so that they will be one-hot encoded when we get around to dealing with our categorical columns.

-You may be wondering why we don't just leave it as is.
-This is because we would accidentally be creating numeric relationships between the different stores that shouldn't be there.
-If left with numeric encoding, our model would interpret Store 2 as twice Store 1, but half of Store 4.
-These sorts of mathematical relationships don't make sense--we'd much rather these be treated as categories, as the dataset intends.
+A common issue to check for at this stage is numeric columns that have accidentally been encoded as strings.
+However, in this dataset, you should notice that although the `Store` and `Dept` columns are both encoded as integer values, they are categorical data representing specific stores or departments.
+As such, you'll want to convert these columns to strings, so that you can then use the `pd.get_dummies()` method to create binary dummy variables.
+This representation, binary dummy variables, is the most appropriate encoding mechanism for categorical data when then feeding the dataset into many machine learning algorithms such as simple linear regression.
+If left with numeric encoding, a model would interpret Store 2 as twice Store 1 and half of Store 4.
+These sorts of mathematical relationships don't make sense when integers are used to as identifiers for categories.

 In the cell below, cast the `Store` and `Dept` columns to strings.